Convexity of Self-Similar Transonic Shocks and Free Boundaries for the Euler Equations for Potential Flow: The Potential Flow Equation and Free Boundary Problems

 It is well known that there are fairly many weak solutions to conservation laws \eqref{equ:potential flow equation}.
 In order to single out the physically relevant solutions, the entropy condition is required.
 A discontinuity of $D\varphi$ satisfying the Rankine-Hugoniot conditions \eqref{RH conditon involve normal direction}--\eqref{RH conditon continous} is called a shock if it satisfies the following physical entropy condition:

-From \eqref{RH conditon involve normal direction}, the entropy condition indicates that the normal derivative function $\varphi_{\bn}$ on a shock always decreases across the shock in the pseudo--flow direction.
-That is, when the pseudo--flow direction is from state $(0)$ to $(1)$, $\r_1>\r_0$ and $\varphi_{1\bn}<\varphi_{0\bn}$.
+From \eqref{RH conditon involve normal direction}, the entropy condition indicates that the normal derivative function $\varphi_{\bn}$ on a shock always decreases across the shock in the pseudo-flow direction.
+That is, when the pseudo-flow direction and the unit normal vector $\nu$ are both from state $(0)$ to $(1)$, then $\r_1>\r_0$ and $\varphi_{1\bn}<\varphi_{0\bn}$.

-\subsection{General framework and free boundary problems}
+\subsection{\, General framework and free boundary problems}

+Now we develop a general framework for the transonic shocks as free boundaries, on which we will focus our analysis in this paper.